 http://www.ncbi.nlm.nih.gov/pubmed/35914639?tool=bestpractice.com

-The goal of treatment is to cure patients with localized disease, to improve quality of life in patients with metastatic disease, and to palliate symptoms.
+The goal of treatment is to cure patients with localised disease, to improve quality of life in patients with metastatic disease, and to palliate symptoms.

-Surgery is the primary treatment option for patients with localized (T1b-T2, N0) gastric cancer, with a goal of complete resection with negative margins.[26]National Comprehensive Cancer Network.
+Surgery is the primary treatment option for patients with localised (T1b or higher) gastric cancer, or actively bleeding cancer, or when post-operative chemotherapy is preferred.[39]National Comprehensive Cancer Network.
 NCCN clinical practice guidelines in oncology: gastric cancer [internet publication].

 https://www.nccn.org/guidelines/category_1